‘It’s A Sin’ was so much more than a TV show — a year on, I carry it in my heart

 In the dead of night over Christmas 1988, I became aware that hardly any of my fingernails had a lunula.
 I was 27.
 Until that very moment, their absence had completely passed me by.

 A lunula is the half-moon shape at the base of your nail, just above the cuticle.
 The realisation came as I was reading Paul Monette’s memoir, Borrowed Time, which had been published earlier that year.
-Borrowed Time is about AIDS, more specifically Monette’s experience of caring for his friend Roger Horwitz through the last years of his life.
+Borrowed Time is about AIDS, more specifically Monette’s experience of caring for his lover and friend Roger Horwitz through the last years of his life.

 Reading it was taking a risk.
 I had met my late partner, Lawrence, in 1985 and just weeks into our relationship he revealed that he had been diagnosed with HTLV3 (HIV) the previous year.
 Three years into our relationship, we were on a journey neither of us could quite comprehend, let alone predict.

 The uncertainty had already taken its toll.
 We had bought a house in London together the previous year and loved each other very much.
 But the omnipresence of HIV made our relationship a kind of ménage à trois.
 A volatile arrangement at the best of times, the more so when your lover’s lover is a deadly virus (as it was back then).